waferbaby/dimples/README.md

 ### Template

-The `template` object pulls in anything from that template file's frontmatter, similar to how `page` works.
+The `template` object pulls in anything from that template file's front matter, similar to how `page` works.

 ### Pagination